CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Root cause localization framework

-We define $X=[m_1^{s_1}, m_2^{s_1},...,m_i^{s_j},...]$, which are monitoring metrics, and we assume monitoring data has Gaussian distribution.
-With this causal structure learning method, we can get a weighted DAG ($G$) as shown in Figure \ref{fig:fram}(b).
+During training, parameters $A$ and $\theta$ will be updated every epoch.
+After training, we can get the $A$, which is the adjacency matrix of a DAG.
+For root cause localization in microservice applications, we define $X=[m_1^{s_1}, m_2^{s_1},...,m_i^{s_j},...]$.
+With this causal structure learning method, we can get a weighted DAG ($G$) which represent causal relations between metrics as shown in Figure \ref{fig:fram}(b).
 Each node in $G$ represent a metric, for example, $m_1^{s_1}$ means a metric in service $s_1$.
-Edge from $m_1^{s_1}$ to $m_2^{s_1}$ means that the change of $m_1^{s_1}$ will cause the change of $m_2^{s_1}$ with weights $w$.
-Weight $w$ can be both negative or positive.
-Based on the weighted DAG, we then use a root cause inference method to pinpoint the root cause.
+The edge from $m_1^{s_1}$ to $m_2^{s_1}$ indicates that a change in $m_1^{s_1}$ will result in a change in $m_2^{s_1}$ with the weight $w$.
+Weight $w$ represents the degree of the impact.
+If $w$ is large, it indicates that a small change in $m_1^{s_1}$ will result in a large change in $m_2^{s_1}$.
+Furthermore, $w$ can be either negative or positive, implying that an increase in $m_1^{s_1}$ may result in an increase or decrease in $m_2^{s_1}$.
+Based on the weighted DAG, we then use a root cause inference method to pinpoint the root cause metric.